lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

   }
 ~~~~

-A p10cr message contains exactly one CertificationRequestInfo data structure
+A p10cr message contains exactly one CertificationRequestInfo data structure,
-as specified in [PKCS#10](#RFC2986) but no certReqId.
+as specified in PKCSNBS#10 {{RFC2986}}, but no certReqId.
-Therefore, the certReqId in the corresponding certification
+Therefore, the certReqId in the corresponding Certification
-response (cp) message MUST be set to -1.
+Response (cp) message MUST be set to -1.

 Only one of the failInfo (in PKIStatusInfo) and certificate (in
 CertifiedKeyPair) fields can be present in each CertResponse